Visit the old town of Tallinn

 Relax at the Open Air Museum Rocca Al Mare

-> After running around in the central part of Tallinn, it might be nice to have a change of scenery and relax among some greenery.
+After running around in the central part of Tallinn, it might be nice to have a change of environment and relax among some greenery.
 An excellent place to visit for this purpose is the Open Air Museum Rocca al Mare, which is a great outdoor park with various old Estonian buildings.
 When you walk around, it is easy to feel that you’ve taken a trip back in time when the environment is thought to mimic the way Estonian society looked in the past.
-If you have the opportunity, make sure you bring along a picnic and eat in one of the park's big oaks.
+If you have the opportunity, make sure you bring along a picnic and eat in one of the park’s big oaks.
 If you want to keep any memory of this outdoor museum, there is a small shop where you can buy various handicrafts and other traditional Estonian objects.

-> Practice shooting at Tondi Shooting Range
+Practice shooting at Tondi Shooting Range

 Whoever likes action-packed experiences should not miss a visit to the 1,000 square metre Tondi Shooting Range, which is located a little way away from the city centre.
 Here you’ll get the chance to test your shooting skills with a variety of weapons and at the same time experience a real adrenaline rush.
 On site there are skilled instructors to help you to shoot in a safe manner.
 Everyone is welcome, and the instructors are there so you do not need to have any previous experience of using firearms.
 It is possible to come here spontaneously, but if you want to be absolutely sure you’ll be able to shoot, you should book in advance.